Pupil Premium

 At Olney Infant Academy we aim to give every child the opportunity to reach their full potential.

-This encompasses academic progress and we aim to diminish the gap between disadvantaged and non-disadvantaged pupils.
-This is assisted by ensuring we also look after their social and emotional needs and well-being.
-We seek to provide an environment in which every member of the school is able to achieve success and fulfilment.
+This includes academic progress and a strong focus on diminishing the gap between disadvantaged and non-disadvantaged pupils.
+We achieve this by supporting their social and emotional needs and overall wellbeing.
+Our goal is to provide an environment where every member of the school community can experience success and fulfilment.

-High expectations and consistency of progress and achievement for all pupils is embedded throughout our school, irrespective of gender, race, culture or socio-economic background.
-We therefore aim to give all children the same opportunities and experiences.
-For many children this is enhanced further by ensuring Pupil Premium is used to maximum effect.
+High expectations and consistency of progress and achievement for all pupils are embedded throughout our school, regardless of gender, race, culture, or socio-economic background.
+We aim to give all children equal opportunities and experiences.
+For many pupils, this is further enhanced by ensuring Pupil Premium funding is used to maximum effect.

 Pupil Premium is allocated to pupils who fall into one of the following categories: